 The Radiography Technology program prepares students to become a radiography technologist and member of a health care team.
 The program integrates knowledge from the biological sciences, social sciences, and math with the theory and practice of radiography technology to prepare students as entry-level technologists.
 Upon successful completion of this program students will graduate with an associate of applied science degree and be eligible to become certified by taking the registry examination of the American Registry of Radiologic Technologists (ARRT).
 The Radiography Technology associate of applied science degree program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Inquiries can be made by contacting JRCERT at 20 North Wacker Drive, Suite 2850, Chicago, IL 60606-3182 or (312) 704-5300 or www.jrcert.org.
+Inquiries can be made by contacting JRCERT at 20 North Wacker Drive, Suite 2850, Chicago, IL 60606-3182 or (312) 704-5300 or firstname.lastname@example.org.

 Contact the Health Professions office at (208) 676-7132 for further information.

 - High school diploma or GED.

 - A minimum cumulative grade point average of 2.50 on required courses.

 - A minimum grade of C or 2.0 must be earned in each course required for the program.

 - All BIOL courses which were completed more than seven years prior to application to the program must be repeated.